Joe Calzaghe vs. Peter Manfredo Jr.: Background

 Calzaghe vacated the IBF title he won against Lacy, instead of facing mandatory challenger, Robert Stieglitz, in order to make a voluntary defence against Manfredo.
 Manfredo's rise up the ranks came as a result of competing in the first season of The Contender.

 On 27 November 2006, it was announced that Calzaghe and Manfredo would fight on 3 March 2007 at Millennium Stadium in Cardiff, live on ITV Sport and HBO.
 The fight was rescheduled to 7 April due to a Six Nations Rugby match between Wales and England on 17 March.

-The fight
+Fight details

 In the opening two rounds, Calzaghe landed scoring shots and quick combinations, with Manfredo boxing at range defensively and attempting to counterpunch.
 In the third, Calzaghe connected with a series of punches to Manfredo' head and body, sending him back against the ropes, it was at this point that the referee waved the fight off, therefore giving Calzaghe the win by TKO.